ActiveBrainAtlas/MouseBrainAtlas_dev/doc/DemoComplete.md

     - Error fixed, root filepath set to never be automatically chosen. distributed_utilities.py around line 148
     - Getting a bunch more errors...
 Seems to remove/add filepaths to the one I specify seemingly at random, this also spans at the bare minimum 6 different scripts
     - Now that I actually got the download statement for mxnet models to work it says I don't have permission to access my own directory
+  - Okay I'm going to undo most of my changes as the situation is getting worse and worse.
+This file path organization is going to take a long long time to figure out.
+Altering it will take even longer seeing how it's almost the backbone of the code itself...

 ## Generate probability volumes
 - Run `demo/download_demo_data_scoring.py`